stormpath/stormpath-console-guide/source/organizations.rst

 Organizations
 *************

+The Organization resource is two things: A top-level container for both Directories and Groups, as well as a pseudo-Account Store that can be mapped to an Application (just like a Directory or Group) for the purposes of user login.
+Unlike Directories and Groups, however, they do not themselves own Accounts, and Accounts and Groups cannot be associated to them without also being associated with a Directory.

+Organizations are primarily intended to represent “tenants” in multi-tenant applications.

 The `Organizations page <https://api.stormpath.com/ui2/index.html#/organizations>`__ contains the list of Organizations in your Stormpath Tenant.
 On this page you can quickly:

 - Search for Organizations in the top-right search box